-Fundamentals of Wild Land Fire Fighting
+Fundamentals of Wild Land Fire Fighting LEC 48-54

 This course provides fundamental information on all aspects of wild land fire fighting including wild land fire safety, fire behavior, and the incident command system and resource usage.
 The course also describes new advances in technology used in wild land fire suppression such as fire-blocking gels and the use of GPS.
-Prerequisite: FIRE-101 (with a grade of C or better).

-FIRE-122 3 units Principles of Fire and Emergency Services Safety and Survival LEC 48-54
+Principles of Fire and Emergency Services Safety and Survival

 This course introduces the basic principles and history related to the national firefighter life safety initiatives, focusing on the need for cultural and behavioral change throughout the emergency services.
-Prerequisite: FIRE-101 (with a grade of C or better).